oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Bytecode DSL interpreters can support serialization, which allows a language to implement bytecode caching (à la Python's `.pyc` files).
 See the [Serialization tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/SerializationTutorial.java) for more details.

 ### Continuations
-Bytecode DSL supports single-method continuations, whereby a bytecode node is suspended and can be resumed at a later point in time.
+Bytecode DSL supports single-method continuations, whereby a root node is suspended and can be resumed at a later point in time.
 Continuations allow languages to implement features like coroutines and generators that require the interpreter to suspend the state of the current method.
 See the [Continuations guide](Continuations.md) for more details.